dvuk84/docs/upgrade-postgres-inplace.md

 * start the new server (start master first, then standby) and verify version with psql -c "SELECT version();"
 * create a test database and see if replication works, if it doesn't and the databases are different, stop standby and rsync the files across rsync -avr postgres1.domain.com:/var/lib/postgresql/9.6/main/ /var/lib/postgresql/9.6/main
-* run vacuum and analyze on lcn database /usr/lib/postgresql/9.6/bin/vacuumdb --dbname lcn --analyze-in-stages
+* run vacuum and analyze on your database /usr/lib/postgresql/9.6/bin/vacuumdb --dbname <DATABASE> --analyze-in-stages

 ---- POST-UPGRADE
 * start Slony cluster